NPellet/visualizer/README.md

 data.json
 ---------

-.
+Data.json should contain the data you want to visualize.

 You may chose your own file structure, however to display certain kind of specific information, your object need to have a type.
 You will then be responsible that the type matches the data structure.

-Data structure
+Data structure and typing
 ---------

 Example